selfup/controllux/README.md

 ### Mainly for fun:

 1. you can now make your own controllers that handle different states
-1. and each controller has it's own defined actions (set by you)
+1. each controller has it's own defined actions (set by you)
 1. this helps namespace the flux api for your application
-1. You can call the state from any controller if you need it at any point in time
+1. you can call the state from any controller if you need it at any point in time

+***

-It is immutable by default, and follows the vanilla redux example (which subscribes to a simple render function that replace the innerHTML of a certain element)
+It is immutable by default, and follows the vanilla Redux example (which subscribes to a simple render function that replaces the innerHTML of a certain element)

+***

 ### Example: